desiFish/RPiFan/README.md

 - **Fan**: [Official Raspberry Pi 4 Case Fan](https://www.raspberrypi.com/products/raspberry-pi-4-case-fan/) (extracted from its original housing)
 - **Case**: [Official Raspberry Pi Zero Case](https://robu.in/product/official-raspberry-pi-zero-case/)
+- **Heatsinks**: Position heatsinks vertically as shown in the gallery images
+  - Main processor heatsink should match or exceed the CPU chip dimensions for optimal heat transfer
+  - Vertical alignment allows optimal airflow through the fins
+  - Ensures maximum heat dissipation with the fan's airflow pattern
+  - See gallery images for correct placement orientation

+> 🔍 **Technical Notes on Cooling**:
+> - The processor heatsink size is crucial - larger contact area with the CPU means better heat dissipation
+> - While the SD card and its port don't generate significant heat themselves, they are connected to the PCB's ground plane (thick copper cladding).
+This connection causes the SD card port to heat up when the main PCB temperature rises.
+Adding an inexpensive aluminum heatsink (costing less than ₹20) over the SD card port helps dissipate this conducted heat more effectively, contributing to overall better thermal management.

 - **Modification Details**:
   - Custom ventilation hole cut in the official case lid
   - Fan mounted directly above the CPU using hot glue
   - Clean, professional finish maintaining the original case aesthetics

-> 📸 *Reference images showing the modification process and final setup can be found in the gallery below*
+> 📸 *Reference images showing the modification process, heatsink placement, and final setup can be found in the gallery below*

 ### Gallery
 <table>